Nick Gozik, Ph.D.

 Gozik has held positions in education abroad at Duke University, New York University, and the University of Richmond.
 He has served as a Visiting Professor at New York University, where he taught courses in research methodology, international education, and communication studies.
 Additionally, he has been an active member in a number of professional organizations including NAFSA and the Forum on Education Abroad.
-In the latter, he currently serves on the Outcomes and Assessment committee and works with undergraduate research awards.
+In the latter, he currently serves on the Forum Council, the Outcomes and Assessment committee and works with undergraduate research awards.

 Research & Publications